 To put it lightly, Magento is not the sort of platform you simply jump into.

-It has its own learning curve and if you don’t possess a working knowledge of PHP, cloud hosting, or HTML, head-scratching moments will come in bunches.
+It has its own learning curve and if you don’t possess a working knowledge of PHP, cloud hosting, or HTML, head-scratching moments will come in waves.

-In saying that, Magento has come a long way since its release in 2008 and with each new version, usability is noticeably improved.
+In saying that, Magento has come a long way since its release in 2008 and with each new version, usability has noticeably improved.

 Magento is the premium, most advanced option of the lot so it’s reasonable to wonder what kind of features it provides to its clientele.
 Here are some of the most notable: